toopster/toopster.github.io/_posts/2020-09-08-it_s_always_important_to_eyeball_your_data.markdown

 </p>

 <p style="line-height: 150%;">
-Working on my end-of-module project has brought back a lot of memories of my time at CIPFA and in the Statistical Information Service, in particular the importance that my boss would put on eyeballing the data and applying a common sense check to the information that you're being presented with.
+Working on my end-of-module project has brought back a lot of memories of my time at CIPFA and in the Statistical Information Service, in particular the importance that my boss would put on eyeballing the data and applying any contextual understanding we happen to have of the dataset, in order to quickly identify any problems.
 </p>

 <p style="line-height: 150%;">